G30TR1X/NUSFintechSummit/README.md

-# GameBuilderChallenge
+# NUSFintechSummit

-Development for Game Builder Challenge Hackathon
+This current repo is to track our progress of the NUS Fintech Summit Hackathon 2025